sanketsahu/doc/views/documentation/sections/usage/options.md

   // - currently supported: 'mysql', 'sqlite', 'postgres'
   dialect: 'mysql',

+  // if specified, load the dialect library from this path...
+  dialectModulePath: null,

   // the storage engine for sqlite
   // - default ':memory:'
   storage: 'path/to/database.sqlite',